Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Temperature: 0.4 for classification, 0.6 for drafting

-- Include 3-5 example email pairs in prompt for style consistency
+- Include 3-5 example email pairs in the prompt for style consistency

 Expected Impact: 70% reduction in email processing time, zero inbox by maintaining triage velocity.